Skip to content

 1 / 1

-The company has provided a grievance monitoring log that details the date, status, and issues.
-The grievances reported are for company's forestry concessions.
+The company has provided a grievance monitoring log that details the date, status, action taken and issues.
+The grievances reported are for the company's forestry concessions.

 Media monitor: Olam International